Puberty in girlsWell child - puberty in girls; Development - puberty in girls; Menstruation - puberty in girls; Breast development - puberty in girls

 - Sweat more.
 You may notice that your armpits smell now.
 Shower every day and use deodorant.

 - Start developing breasts.
-They start with small lumps under your nipples called breast buds.
+They start as small breast buds under your nipples.
 Eventually your breasts grow more, and you may want to start wearing a bra.
 Ask your mom or a trusted adult to take you shopping for a bra.

 - Grow body hair.
 You will start getting pubic hair.
 This is hair on and around your private parts (genitals).
 It starts out light and thin and gets thicker and darker as you get older.
 You will also grow hair in your armpits.